What does .io mean: When to use it, pros and cons, and more

 As a result, Google treats .io as one of the generic country-code TLDs – ccTLDs that are acknowledged as generic top-level domains.
 Another example of a generic ccTLD is .ai domain.
 Although it is an official extension of Anguilla, it is also popular among tech startups in the artificial intelligence industry.

-Note that .io is different from the .ly TLD, which is still administered as the country-code top-level domain for Libya, although many businesses outside the country like Bit.ly and Ow.ly use this extension.
+Note that the case of.io is different from that of the .ly TLD, which is still administered as the country-code top-level domain for Libya, although many businesses outside the country like Bit.ly and Ow.ly use this extension.

-Therefore, using .io is one of the domain hacks for global companies to own memorable brand names.
-They do not have to be located in the BIOT to register .io domains or worry about search rankings as it is not country-targeted.
+It’s no surprise then that using .io is one of the popular domain hacks for global companies to own memorable brand names and secure impactful domains.
+They don’t have to be located in the BIOT to register .io domains or worry about search rankings as it is not country-targeted.

 For example, Marco Rubio successfully employed rub.io for his US presidential campaign.
 Bricklink, a platform for selling and buying LEGO parts, uses stud.io to redirect it to its studio software.
 In this case, they used. io as a short and memorable alternative to .studio domains.